We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Springfield, Massachusetts 2022

-The City of Springfield settled a civil case brought by teenagers who were threatened by an officer who said he would plant drugs on and kill them while arresting them.
+The City of Springfield, Massachusetts, settled a civil case brought by teenagers who were threatened by an officer who said he would plant drugs on them and kill them while arresting them.

-In February 2016, Officer Gregg Bigda suspected teenagers of stealing an unmarked police car, and along with other officers, he arrested them.
-A video captured by a reporter shows Bigda yelling profanities at the teenagers and claiming he could plant drugs on them and kill them in a parking lot.
-Bigda was acquitted of criminal charges of excessive force and abusive interrogation following the incident, but the arrested teenagers brought two civil cases.
-One case was settled for an undisclosed sum on February 3, 2022 while the other case is still pending.
-As of February 2022, Bidga was on paid leave due to the investigation.
+In February 2016, Officer Gregg Bigda and other officers arrested a group of teenagers who were suspected of stealing an unmarked police car.
+A video showed Bigda yelling profanities at the teenagers and claiming he could plant drugs on them and kill them in a parking lot.
+Bigda was acquitted of criminal charges of excessive force and abusive interrogation following the incident, but the arrested teenagers also brought two civil cases.
+One case was settled for an undisclosed sum on February 3, 2022.
+As of February 2022, the other case was still pending and Bigda was on paid leave due to the investigation.

 Minnesota 2022